-The Hall’s historic silverware, furniture and other precious contents were largely undamaged, thanks to the vigilance of its custodian who had already moved these irreplaceable objects to safety.
-However, the Hall’s undercroft, chapel and other ground floor areas sustained considerable damage, with brick flooring, Tudor fireplaces and the chapel’s timber panelling among the areas affected.
+The Hall’s historic silverware, furniture, and other precious contents were largely undamaged, thanks to the vigilance of its custodian, who had already moved these irreplaceable objects to safety.
+However, the Hall’s undercroft, chapel, and other ground floor areas sustained considerable damage, with brick flooring, a Tudor fireplace, and the chapel’s timber panelling among the areas affected.

 Our loss adjuster visited the site immediately, quickly followed by our specialist claims consultant, and a substantial emergency payment was made so that work could start immediately.
-A network of experts was rallied and temporary works agreed so that the Hall could reopen as quickly as possible.
+A network of experts was rallied, and temporary works were agreed so that the Hall could reopen as quickly as possible.

-Remarkably, the Hall reopened for the JORVIK Viking Festival in February 2016, albeit with much more still to be done.
-With final renovations being undertaken in 2017, and a new visitor entrance installed, this magnificent old building can continue to provide a place for people to socialise.
+Remarkably, the Hall reopened for the JORVIK Viking Festival in February, albeit with much more still to be done.
+With final renovations being undertaken and a new visitor entrance installed, this magnificent old building can continue to provide a place for people to socialise.

 The immediate response from Ecclesiastical and its loss adjuster, together with the resilience built in by the medieval builders, enabled the Hall to reopen to visitors within an amazingly short time frame.